 The Palmdale Plant 42 Heritage Airpark opened to the public in November 2002 with official grand opening ceremonies held on August 6, 2004, and has since been renamed the Joe Davies Heritage Airpark at Palmdale Plant 42 in honor of Joe Davies, former commander of Plant 42, former City Councilman and current Aviation and Aerospace Commission member.
 The Airpark currently includes seventeen restored aircraft on display (A-4, A-7, AGM-28, B-52, C-140, C-46, F-4, F-5, F-14, F-86, F-100, F-101, F-104, F-105, T-33, T-38 and a Triumph), plus a 1/8-scale model of the B-2, and assorted engines and parts of other aircraft.
-In addition, an L-1011 is being readied for delivery.
 Our concept is to incrementally expand the Airpark westerly along the north side of Avenue P on Air Force Plant 42.
 Each increment will include additional displays of significant aircraft on separate platform areas.
 Over 40 different aircraft may be on display when the park is fully built out.
 Residents and students are able to view the aircraft that have contributed to our significant local history and our nation's defense.
 We hope that the development of this Airpark celebrates our rich aviation and aerospace heritage.

 The airpark has an outstanding volunteer workforce that includes both aerospace and non-aerospace workers.
 Of those with aerospace background consist of mechanics, technicians, electricians, engineers and even one retired Air Force pilot.
 Airpark volunteers, many of whom are retired aerospace workers from our Antelope Valley, have generously and faithfully donated their time and expertise to prepare the planes for display.
 They search for aircraft and equipment; prepare aircraft for transportation; deliver aircraft and equipment; and refurbish each aircraft asset.
 This large army of eager and capable volunteers, with diverse backgrounds and expertise, working side-by-side, is the reason behind the success of our Airpark.
 Their collective knowledge, experience, and skill are essential for the safe and successful development of the Airpark.